grinnell-cs/csc151-images/_eboards/eboard38-2.md

   (Also tennisers, trackers and fielders, ping-pongers, and others I've missed.)
 * Please plan to attend class Wednesday for project presentations.
     * There will be fruit.
-    * Missing class without a good reason: Five tokens
+    * Five token charge to miss class without reasonable excuse.
 * Please plan to attend class Friday for wrapup activities.
     * If you are unable to make it to class on Friday (e.g., because your team is traveling), please plan to come early on Wednesday (Section 1) or stay late on Wednesday (Sections 2 and 3).
-    * Missing class without a good reason: Five tokens
+    * Five token charge to miss class without reasonable excuse.
 * This is my last week of bookable office hours.
 I'll be available by appointment during finals week.
 * If you took the most recent diagramming structures quiz, you should have